chocochip287/team-profile-generator/README.md

 ## Installation Instructions

 Clone the application's repository to your local machine.
-From your machine's terminal, run 'npm i' to install the required packages.
+From your machine's terminal in the folder containing the generator's package.json file, run 'npm i' to install the required packages.

 ## Usage